 - Leave for around 24 hours, then let your dog roam free.

-When it comes to eliminating vermin or insects from your garden, you may need to get a little more creative – and in many cases, it’s probably best to let nature take its course and allow birds and other predators to take care of these invaders.
+When it comes to eliminating vermin or insects from your garden, you may need to get a little more creative.
+In many cases, it’s probably best to let nature take its course and allow birds and other predators to take care of these invaders.
 Keeping them out of the house is another matter though, and may need to help of a professional exterminator.

 Herbicide and pesticide is a fact of life when you’re exploring green areas, and your dog will naturally encounter such chemicals when they are out and about.
 It’s essential that you help your pooch to stay safe, however, and prevent them from suffering ill effects from such products.